Hilarious Bloopers By Candidates Show That GE2020 Can Be Fun Too

 A officer can then be heard saying,

-Mr Heng proceed to speak in Mandarin, though, but mere seconds into his Mandarin speech, the sound was unceremoniously turned off.
+Mr Heng proceeded to speak in Mandarin, though, but mere seconds into his Mandarin speech, the sound was unceremoniously turned off.

-Thus, Mr Heng had to finish his speech early, and make way for the WP team to speak.
+Thus, Mr Heng had to finish his speech there and then, and make way for the WP team to speak.

-He will hope that his campaign won’t be similarly silenced by his rivals.
+He will hope that his campaign isn’t similarly silenced by his rivals.